snarkhunter/oofcanvas/manual.md

         % c++ `pkg-config --cflags oofcanvas` -c myfile.cpp ...
         % c++ `pkg-config --libs oofcanvas` myfile.o ... -o myapp

-    If you've installed OOFCanvas in a nonstandard location, you may have to tell pkg-config where to find it by setting the environment variable `PKG_CONFIG_PATH`, _e.g._
+    If you've installed OOFCanvas in a nonstandard location (such as an Anaconda environment or your home directory), you may have to tell pkg-config where to find it by setting the environment variable `PKG_CONFIG_PATH`, _e.g._